 Planetarium shows take place in the Peter Harrison Planetarium and are delivered live by Royal Observatory astronomers.
-On Aurora Days we have two options available to choose from:
+On Aurora Days we have:

 This show takes the audience on a tour of some of the most beautiful aspects of our Solar System.
 It was developed in collaboration with our local autism spectrum disorder visitors and their families and has consistently received fantastic feedback since it launched.
 It is presented live by one of our astronomers and runs at a much calmer pace than many of our other school shows.
 The lighting levels used are higher for this show so the planetarium never becomes pitch black and the music and narration is kept to a minimum.
 If your students have any questions about space at the end our astronomer will be there to answer them.

-Our interactive workshops take place in one of three purpose-built Lloyds Register Foundation learning spaces and are designed to encourage active learning and hands-on scientific enquiry.
+Our interactive workshop takes place in one of three purpose-built Lloyds Register Foundation learning spaces and are designed to encourage active learning and hands-on scientific enquiry.

 This workshop focuses on different aspects of the solar system and uses multi-sensory practical activities to get students to learn more about some of their closest neighbours in space.
 There are a number of different activities that can be done as part of this workshop, and you are able to choose a selection which will be the most interesting and applicable to your students, which means we can tailor this workshop to suit your needs.
 Please be sure to chat to a member of the ROG education team when you are planning your visit so they can advise.